 AEF awards summer fellowships and grants each year to law students from around the nation.
-The primary purpose of the fellowships is to fund a student’s internship with a public interest organization that benefits either the metropolitan Washington, D.C. community-at-large and/or the Asian Pacific American community.
-Such organizations include governmental organizations and other non-profits serving the public interest.
-For all recipients of a fellowship, AEF requires that the internship be unpaid (except for nominal payment for such items as transportation), arranged by the student, and extend at least ten weeks or a total of 400 hours.
+The primary purpose of the fellowships is to fund a student’s internship within the public interest sector that benefits either metropolitan Washington, D.C. community-at-large and/or the Asian Pacific American community.
+Eligible internship placements include federal, state, and local governmental organizations, nonprofit organizations, district attorney and public defender offices, and judicial internships.
+For all fellowship recipients, AEF requires that the internship be unpaid (except for nominal payment for items such as transportation), be arranged by the student, and extend at least ten weeks or a total of 400 hours.

 To view the complete list of AEF fellowship recipients, please click here.

 AEF will award the Robert E. Wone Fellowship to one applicant each year.
 Created in 2007, this fellowship is awarded to the applicant who most embodies what a former director, Robert E. Wone, sought to be as a lawyer—a trusted member of the community, making a difference in public policies and seeing his efforts improve the circumstances of those around him.

 The winner of the Wone Fellowship will receive a total stipend of $6,000.
 The Wone Fellow will receive $5,500 of the stipend at the beginning of the summer, and upon completing the internship to the satisfaction of the Fellow’s employer, providing a written summary of the work performed, and submitting a photo to appear in AEF’s annual newsletter, the Wone Fellow will receive the remaining $500 of the stipend.